Functional MRI (fMRI)

 Functional magnetic resonance imaging (fMRI) measures the small changes in blood flow that occur with brain activity.
-It may be used to examine the brain's functional anatomy, (determine which parts of the brain are handling critical functions), evaluate the effects of stroke or other disease, or to guide brain treatment. fMRI may detect abnormalities within the brain that cannot be found with other imaging techniques.
+It may be used to examine which parts of the brain are handling critical functions, evaluate the effects of stroke or other disease, or to guide brain treatment. fMRI may detect abnormalities within the brain that cannot be found with other imaging techniques.

 Tell your doctor about any health problems, recent surgeries, or allergies, and whether there's a possibility you are pregnant.
 The magnetic field is not harmful, but it may cause some medical devices to malfunction.
-Most orthopedic implants pose no risk, but you should always tell the technologist if you have any devices or metal in your body.
+Most orthopedic implants and stents pose no risk, but you should always tell the technologist if you have any devices or metal in your body.
 Guidelines about eating and drinking before your exam vary between facilities.
 Unless you are told otherwise, take your regular medications as usual and try to maintain your typical habits for drinking caffeinated beverages (especially coffee).
 For example, if you normally drink coffee every morning, try not to skip it on the day of your exam.
 If you rarely drink coffee, try to avoid it on the day of your exam.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may need to change into a gown for the procedure.

 - What are some common uses of the procedure?